 The development will fit within the range of other residential and mixed-use building heights in downtown, including the 52-story Gas Company Tower, located one block west of the Site.
-In addition, the Project will be compatible with new high-rise residential developments currently under construction such as the Park Fifth project, two 24-story mixed-use buildings located across Hill Street, PerLA on Broadway, a 35-story condominium tower located on the southeast corner of Broadway and 4th Street, the proposed Angel's Landing mixed-use development, a 27-story tower and 88-story tower, located at the northwest corner of 4th and Hill Street, and the proposed 4th and Hill mixed-use development, a 33-story tower located at the northeast corner of 4th Street and Hill Street.
+In addition, the Project will be compatible with new high-rise residential developments currently under construction such as the Park Fifth project, two 24-story mixed-use buildings located across Hill Street, PerLA on Broadway, a 35-story condominium tower located on the southeast corner of Broadway and 4th Street, the proposed Angel's Landing mixed-use development, a 27-story tower and 88-story tower, located at the northwest corner of 4th and Hill Street, and the proposed 4th and Hill mixed-use development, a 33-story tower located at the northeast corner of 4th Street at the Northwest corner of 4th Street and Hill Street.